This article has links to products and services we love, which we may make commission from.

 Did you know that the Vatican is its own country with its own rules?

-Remember to take ID with you as you will need it for this tour.
+Remember to take your ID with you as you will need it for this tour.

-There’s a dress code which involves ensuring your shoulders and down to your knees are covered so keep this in mind when you are packing for your day in Rome.
+There’s a dress code that involves ensuring your shoulders and down to your knees are covered, so keep this in mind when you are packing for your day in Rome.

-Food wise, the meeting point is outside a piazza cafe which sells coffee and sandwiches and there is a cafe inside the Vatican for a morning comfort break.
+Food-wise, the meeting point is outside a piazza cafe that sells coffee and sandwiches, and there is a cafe inside the Vatican for a morning comfort break.

-The early access Vatican tour is laden with insight and backstory so best have a coffee before it kicks off!
+The early access Vatican tour is laden with insight and backstory, so best to have a coffee before it kicks off!

-As you wait to pass through security, your guide shares a map with a key of the epic Michelangelo fresco which was created between 1508 and 1512.
+As you wait to pass through security, your guide shares a map with a key to the epic Michelangelo fresco, which was created between 1508 and 1512.